Focus and Scope

 - Climate, environment, science, engineering and technology products and services.

-- Images in JPEG format (at a resolution of at least 72dpi) and text in MS Word format.
+- Images in JPEG format (at a resolution of about 90dpi) and text in MS Word format.

 All the special energy news and advertisements are subject to approval by the Managing Editor of JESA and ASSAf office.